 Backcountry camping is the only type of overnight stays permitted at Lory.
 So if you’re looking for a longer hike, consider obtaining a backcountry camping permit.
 The hike in is at least 2 miles to the first primitive campsite.
 Unfortunately, there are no facilities and no fires allowed.

-3. Hiking in Coyote Ridge Natural Area
+3. Coyote Ridge Natural Area

 More year round hiking lies within the Coyote Ridge Natural Area.
 It’s another super easy to reach trailhead, located only 8 miles from Old Town, and just south of Horsetooth Reservoir.
 You’ll get to witness a variety of habitats in this preserved public space.